 That’s why I can recommend using water-based lasur, a transparent wood coat, non-toxic, without strong aromatic content.
 You can apply it layer by layer, controlling the intensity of the color.

 In any case, try to choose a neutral shade like a coffee tree or black wood.
 Avoid strong yellow and red undertones.
 It can make the surface look distracting, especially for food photography.

-Hand painted backgrounds are a good choice for photographers who like customization as well as being in control for every part of the shooting.
+Hand-painted backgrounds are an excellent choice for photographers who like customization as well as being in control for every part of the shoot.

-And they’ll help you explore another artistic side of you, which is great for the creative process.
+They’ll help to explore another artistic side of you, which is great for the creative process.
 Best of luck with your experiments!